-Samsung intros 1.4GHz Exynos 4 Quad processor that'll be used in its "next Galaxy smartphone"Alex Wagner - Deputy Managing Editor, News Desk
+Samsung intros 1.4GHz Exynos 4 Quad processor that'll be used in its "next Galaxy smartphone"Alex Wagner - Editorial Director of News and Content

 Samsung is planning to introduce us to its "next Galaxy" handset at a May 3rd event, but apparently the company didn't feel like waiting any longer to take the wraps off of the new processor that'll be powering the device.
 Meet the Exynos 4 Quad, a quad-core processor that'll run at 1.4GHz per core and is based on the ARM Cortex A9.
 It also has the same measurements as the Exynos 4 Dual chip and is also pin-to-pin compatible with it, meaning that interested companies will be able to immediately make the jump from the Exynos 4 Dual to the Exynos 4 Quad without additional cost or design work.
 Samsung says that the Exynos 4 Quad is already in production and that it's "scheduled to be first-adopted into Samsung’s next Galaxy smartphone that will officially be announced in May."